My Yalp

 Fun is getting a new name

 Until now, you’ve known us as Yalp, but in 2024, we’re undergoing an exciting transformation into Lappset.
 But not much will change!
-We remain steadfast in our commitment to our core values.
-We are thrilled to operate as a brand that has more than 50 years of experience and, like us, embodies a strong culture and work ethic.
-Yalp becomes Lappset: Movement for every heartbeat.
+We remain steadfast in our commitment to our core values and are thrilled to operate as a brand with more than 50 years of experience that embodies a strong culture and work ethic.